Table of Contents

 Note how they incorporate their logo in their profile picture, use the campaign name as a hashtag, and even have the logo in the feature image of the blog they are sharing.

-You should have everything until this point ready by the last week of October as you’ll be launching the campaign in November.
-Finish it earlier to get some time to review everything again.
+You should have everything up to this point ready by the last week of October, as you’ll be launching the campaign in November.
+Finish it earlier to give yourself some time to review everything again.

 Executing your year-end giving campaign

 The announcement could be an email blast, a social media post, a text blast, or everything combined.
-Ramp up your website, too, with new hero images and banners for the same.
+Ramp up your website, too, with new hero images and banners.

-Apart from that, here’s everything that you need to set up to execute your campaign.
+Apart from that, here’s everything you need to set up to execute your campaign.

 1. Launch your digital ad campaigns